JTFouquier/q2-ghost-tree/QIIME2_community_tutorial.md

 # *q2-ghost-tree* is a plugin for creating hybrid trees within the QIIME 2 environment.

-*ghost-tree* is a bioinformatics tool that combines sequence data from two genetic marker databases into one hybrid phylogenetic tree (a ghost tree, not hyphenated and not italicized) that can be used for diversity analyses.
+*ghost-tree* is a bioinformatics tool that combines sequence data from two genetic marker databases into one hybrid phylogenetic tree that can be used for diversity analyses.
 One database is used as a "foundation tree" because it better describes genetic relationships across all phyla, and the other database (the "extensions" or tips of the tree) provides finer taxonomic resolution.